You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

-Slander is different from libel, in that it is spoken through and audio file, a transcribed video or a podcast.
+Slander is different from libel, in that it is spoken through an audio file, a transcribed video or a podcast.

-A strawman, specifically with respect to online reputation management, is a ficticious identity used to dilute search results.
-Typically these fake entities are created in social media, blogs, and any other profile that rank in search results.
+A strawman, specifically with respect to online reputation management, is a fictitious identity used to dilute search results.
+Typically these fake entities are created in social media, blogs, and any other profile that ranks in search results.

 User intent is what your website visitors are seeking to obtain during an interaction with your site or search results.
 Matching user intent to website experience results in greater conversion rates.
 Having a solid understanding of what an individual user is trying to accomplish, and making that goal easy to reach, is the basis for user intent as it applies to search engine optimization and online brand management.